Navigation: Home | Order Books | Calendar | Contact | Articles | Beliefs | Youtube Videos | Rumble Videos

 5.4 Much of the reformed heresies still circulate among those seeking to observe Torah.
 It should be noticed that Torah stands for obeying the divine instruction.
 And that many who rightly seek to do so often fail to realize there is much false doctrine that came about due to a rejection of the Torah.
 In particular, the Scripture directive to repent and hold faithful to Messiah by keeping his commandments is hated by an enormous swath of Christainity.
 They hate even more the idea that holding faithful in such a way is an essential part and condition of being forgiven, and being raised in the resurrection of the righteous.
 The highest heresy of these Augustinian, Calvinistic Christians is that man is required to originate in his own heart by his own will loyalty to God resulting in obeying his commandments.
 All their doctrines are a direct attack on the truth that man is repsonbile to repent, to hold faithful, and to keep the commandments.
 And such is essential to the Good News taught by Messiah Yeshua and Paul.

 5.5 Christians who say on the one hand that they are saved by grace, but by some means make obedience to Messiah an optional matter are misunderstanding certain statements in Scripture and not reading the whole context of Yeshua, the other emissaries, or John.
-Christian who do not include a return to doing good vs. doing evil as necessary for salvation are reading only part of Scripture filtered by their Theologians and Pastors, and are not paying attention that the vast bulk of Scripture contradicts this narrow interpretation, based on mistranslations of Paul, including many statements by Paul himself.
+Christians who do not include a return to doing good vs. doing evil as necessary for salvation are reading only part of Scripture filtered by their Theologians and Pastors, and are not paying attention that the vast bulk of Scripture contradicts this narrow interpretation, based on mistranslations of Paul, including many statements by Paul himself.

 If a person has been deceived on this most fundamental matter, they are not fit to be teacher, Pastor, or Theologian.
 I must also note that the false Church is quickest to call what I just said heresy.
 And because of this many who are learning more fully to obey Torah are liable to accomodate them either out of fear or ignorance by making some concilliatory statement so that they will remain in their favor.
-I realize many Torah observant faithful are caught in this web of lies, and wish to assure their their anti-Torah Christian friends that they are not invovled in works heresy.
+I realize many Torah observant faithful are caught in this web of lies, and wish to assure their anti-Torah Christian friends that they are not invovled in works heresy.
 But Paul opposed a certain kind of works for earning merits against demerit.
 See points below.
 He did not oppose the requirement to turn away from evil deeds to righteousness.

 5.6 This is an apologetical note for Torah observers who acknowledge that repentance through faithfulness is necessary for salvation.
 The first estimate of most of us come up with when we first consider how to defend ourselves against Pauline statements taken out of context is to suppose that "under law" means not under judgment or condemnation as opposed to the opinion of lawlessness which maintains this means there is no obligation to keep God's Law in obedience.
 So there are two main opinions.